skyrid3r698/SecurepointVPN_ADPrep/README.md

 # Parameters
 ## -genqr
 QR-Codes are only being generated if this parameter is set.
 To generate QR-Codes the Powershell module QRCodeGenerator is being used. https://www.powershellgallery.com/packages/QRCodeGenerator

+## -gencrt
+Certificates are only being generated if this parameter is set.
+If this option is used the correct Login Credentials have to be set in the .ps1 script